solidjs/solid/documentation/suspense.md

 ## Data Loading

 Solid ships with a primitive to handle async data loading, `createResource`.
-It has a trackable `loading` property.
+It has a trackable `loading` and `error` properties as well.

 ```jsx
 import { createResource } from "solid-js";